• The Academy

 • Graduate admission decisions are made available in Søknadsweb.
 You will also be notified by email.

-• Applicants with an offer of admission must accept or decline the offer of admission by 23rd March
+• Applicants with an offer of admission must accept or decline the offer of admission by the 23rd of March 2024.

 • Information about the upcoming academic year is sent to the admitted students.

-• Deadline for submission of academic records of studies completed spring 2023.
+• Deadline for submission of academic records of studies completed during spring 2024.

 1. Log in to Søknadsweb